sidahal2018/config-mgt-ansible/README.md

 To test this, you will need to have another set of servers, update inventory for each environment, and run Ansible by specifying the respective environment.
 (If your laptop resources cannot accomodate more virtual servers, you can use AWS to create virtual servers in the cloud. [here is how to get AWS VMs](https://www.youtube.com/watch?v=xxKuB9kJoYM&list=PLtPuNR8I4TvkwU7Zu0l0G_uwtSUXLckvh&index=6)

-## Lets get started with documenting project-13 solution as below ##
+## Below steps shows project-13 solution documentation ##

 ### Prepare Remote Source Repository Gitlab or GitHub ###
 1. Login to your Gitlab account.
 2. Create a new repository and name it "pbl".

-### - Setting up Infrastructure ###
+### Setting up Infrastructure ###

 1. Login into your GCP account.
-2. Create Centos8 Control Machine
+2. Create Centos8 Control Machine and other target hosts such as webserver, database,Load Balancer, Jenkins and so on.
-3. Login in to the control machine
+3. SSH into the control machine
-4. Create directoy to store all our ansible file
+4. Create directory named `Ansible` to store all our ansible work
 5. Installing ansible on control machine.
 ```
    sudo yum epel-release